mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 |ed| is able to automatically import a preference file from a |WTS-DCC-EX| if it exists.

-Enable this preference to automatically import the preferences from all servers (if they exists) on connection.  i.e. If the file ``<jmri railroad base folder>/prefs/engine_driver/auto_preferences.ed`` is on the server and if it is more recent that the last time checked.
+If this preference is enabled |ed| will automatically import the preferences from all servers (if they exists) on connection.  i.e. If the file ``<jmri railroad base folder>/prefs/engine_driver/auto_preferences.ed`` is on the server and if it is more recent that the last time checked.

 Include recent loco list?
 """""""""""""""""""""""""

-Enable this preference if you wish to include the locos in the recent loco list in `Imports` and `Exports`.
+If this preference is enabled |ed| will include the locos in the recent loco list in `Imports` and `Exports`.

 Auto host specific import/export?
 """""""""""""""""""""""""""""""""